 Local Student Embraces His Indigenous Roots at ICC

 This spring, sophomore Nathaniel Parks turned his tassel and celebrated his graduation from ICC.
 A few short years ago, however, he had no desire to attend ICC.
 Little did he know, his two years at ICC would be filled with reflection, self-discovery, and growth.
 While the Bartonville native may be a local, his roots run far and wide.
 Nathaniel Parks’…

-The Personal/Fitness Trainer Certificate is appropriate for community members who have an interest in teaching others how to lead healthy and active lives.Brett Kelly, Coordinator, Physical Education & Fitness
+The Personal/Fitness Trainer Certificate is appropriate for community members who have an interest in teaching others how to lead healthy and active lives.Brett Kelley, Coordinator, Physical Education & Fitness